Rate-Splitting Multiple Access for Multi-antenna Downlink Communication Systems: Spectral and Energy Efficiency Tradeoff: Abstract

 \section{Abstract}

 Rate-splitting (RS) has recently been recognized as a promising physical-layer technique for multi-antenna broadcast channels (BC).
 Due to its ability to partially decode the interference and partially treat the remaining interference as noise, RS is an enabler for a powerful multiple access, namely rate-splitting multiple access (RSMA), that has been shown to achieve higher spectral efficiency (SE) and energy efficiency (EE) than both space division multiple access (SDMA) and non-orthogonal multiple access (NOMA) in a wide range of user deployments and network loads.
-As SE maximization and EE maximization are two conflicting objectives, the study of the tradeoff between the two criteria is of particular interest.
+As SE maximization and EE maximization are two conflicting objectives in the moderate and high signal-to-noise ratio (SNR) regimes, the study of the tradeoff between the two criteria is of particular interest.
 In this work, we address the SE-EE tradeoff by studying the joint SE and EE maximization problem of RSMA in multiple input single output (MISO) BC with rate-dependent circuit power consumption at the transmitter.
-To tackle the challenges coming from multiple objective functions and rate-dependent circuit power consumption, we first propose two methods to transform the original problem into a single-objective problem, namely, weighted-sum method and weighted-power method.
-A successive convex approximation (SCA)-based algorithm is then proposed to jointly optimize the precoders and RS message split of the transformed problem.
+To tackle the challenges coming from multiple objective functions and rate-dependent circuit power consumption, we first propose two models to transform the original problem into two single-objective problems, namely, weighted-sum method and weighted-power method.
+A low-complexity algorithm with closed-form solution is proposed to solve each single-objective problem in the two-user system.
+For the generalized $K$-user system, a successive convex approximation (SCA)-based algorithm is then proposed to optimize the precoders of each transformed problem.
 Numerical results show that our algorithm converges much faster than existing algorithms.
-In addition, the performance of RS is superior to or equal to non-RS strategy in terms of both SE and EE and their tradeoff.
+In addition, the performance of RSMA is superior to or equal to SDMA and NOMA in terms of both SE and EE and their tradeoff.